LL-Pengfei/CS1010-AY1819S1-Personal/docs/as06-comments.md

 If the code produces the correct output, then give up to 3 marks for correctness.
 If the solution is in O(n), then add 5 marks for efficiency.
 If it is slower than O(n), 0 marks for efficiency.

 If the code does unnecessary or repetitive work (e.g., compute strlen repeatedly even if the string does not change).
-We may deduct 1 mark per occurance of such inefficient code even if the code still runs in the same big O.
+We may deduct 1 mark per occurrence of such inefficient code even if the code still runs in the same big O.

 ### Permutation 3